citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 Emulating the 3DS's GPU is hard, partially thanks to dumb games.
 On newer consoles like the Switch, games would usually use established graphics API such as OpenGL, so their behavior is mostly reasonable.
 On the 3DS, however, it seems that games are really trying their best to make use of all kinds of strange features and exploit all edge cases.

-On the 3DS, games have the ability to access cached surfaces with different formats than what it was originally uploaded as - and they *love* to abuse it.
+On the 3DS, games have the ability to access cached surfaces with different formats than what they were originally uploaded as - and they *love* to abuse it.
 On Citra, however, due to limitations of modern APIs, we simply cannot do this in the same way as the 3DS.
 Without a format convertor, we would have to reupload the surface from CPU memory to the GPU - and this was *really* slow.
 For instance, the after-match screen in Smash 4 got affected horribly.

 [jroweboy](https://github.com/jroweboy) made a hack ([#4089](https://github.com/citra-emu/citra/pull/4089)) to ignore these reinterpretations to improve performance.
 It turned out that this worked fine for most games, but broke Paper Mario and about all VC games.
 Since this was a hack anyway and he knew that a proper implementation would be possible, he eventually decided to close it.